Back to all posts

 What's Next: Triathlon

 The century was proof that I can do hard things if I plan and stay consistent.
 Next up: adding swimming and running to the mix.
-A sprint triathlon is on the calendar for later this year.

 View all posts